Last Updated on

 Long Styled Hair

 As well as being left natural, longer hair could also be styled using the latest hair tools and products normally associated with women’s hairdressing.
 Subsequently, this hairstyle had soft layering and looked quite full, even bouffant.
-Likewise, having the hair curled under was popular – the male pageboy.
+Likewise, having the hair curled under at the ends was popular – the male pageboy.

 A popular hairstyle for men and women, the shag was created by hairdresser Paul McGregor for Jane Fonda’s character Bree Daniels in the film Klute (1971).